Fixed Wing Versus Rotary Wing For UAV Mapping Applications

-Fixed wing UAVs consists of a rigid wing that has a predetermined airfoil (again another variable) which make flight capable by generating lift caused by the UAV’s forward airspeed.
+Fixed wing UAVs, such as the Q200 and DATAhawk, consists of a rigid wing that has a predetermined airfoil (again another variable) which make flight capable by generating lift caused by the UAV’s forward airspeed.
 This airspeed is generated by forward thrust usually by the means of a propeller being turned by an internal combustion engine or electric motor.

 Control of the UAV comes from control surfaces built into the wing itself, these traditionally consist of ailerons an elevator and a rudder.
 They allow the UAV to freely rotate around three axes that are perpendicular to each other and intersect at the UAV’s center of gravity.
 The elevator controlling the Pitch (Lateral axis), ailerons controlling the Roll (Longitudinal axis) and the rudder controlling the Yaw (Vertical axis).

 The main advantage of a fixed wing UAV is that it consists of a much simpler structure in comparison to a rotary wing.
 The simpler structure provides a less complicated maintenance and repair process thus allowing the user more operational time at a lower cost.
 More importantly the simple structure ensures more efficient aerodynamics that provide the advantage of longer flight durations at higher speeds thus enabling larger survey areas per given flight.